benbotto/formn-doc/doc/getting-started/installing.md

 Formn is database first, meaning that you create your database schema first, and _then_ define entity model classes in TypeScript.
-The Formn command-line interface (CLI) has a model generator that can be used to generate entity classes for you.
+The Formn command-line interface (CLI) can be used to run database migrations--making and manipulating tables and such.
+The CLI also has a model generator that can be used to generate entity classes for you.
 You can install the CLI locally or globally (the tutorials assume the latter).

 ```
 npm install -g formn-cli